 So what's it like behind the wheel?
 Slide into the seat and there's a very different feel from that provided by a Corsa - or any other conventional supermini come to that.
 The commanding driving position, the big chunky MINI-like wheel, the wide, low glass area.
 It all makes you eager to tackle the urban jungle, with the promise of secondary road sportiness beyond.

+Though Vauxhall offers an unusual 'Rocks Air' convertibe version of this car, most buyers will be looking at the single three-door hatch bodystyle.
 At under 3.7m in length, this ADAM is actually shorter than many citycars and a full 300mm shorter than Vauxhall's Corsa supermini.
 But there's more to it than that.
 The tall height and the considerable width - it's actually wider than a Corsa - positions it visually as a bigger car than it actually is.
 A clever trick, which also pays dividends inside.

 As in a Fiat 500, the high roof gives a spacious feel, something that here is further underlined by the greater width and glass area.
 But all the smoke and mirrors in the world can't create space where there isn't much and Vauxhall's claim that this design can 'comfortably seat four adults' requires for fulfilment the directive that those in the front should be very short-legged indeed.